GeorgetteTanner/HeteroGenesis/README.md

 The second part, **heterogenesis\_varincorp** is then run, once for each clone, and incorporates the list of variants for a clone into a reference genome.
 It outputs: i) the FASTA genome sequence (one file for each copy of a chromosome), ii) a VCF file of SNV and InDel positions and frequencies, and iii) a file containing the copy numbers along the genome.

-The last part, **FreqCalc**, can then be run to combine outputs from clones to generate bulk tumour outputs.
+The last part, **freqcalc**, can then be run to combine outputs from clones to generate bulk tumour outputs.
 It takes a file containing the proportions of each clone in a tumour, along with the outputs from heterogenesis\_varincorp, and outputs equivalent files for the bulk tumour.

 ## Implementation